pebbe/crowdsourcing/CONFIG.md

 Put all your *question data* (item 1) in the *comma-separated values* file [`questions.csv`](db/questions.csv.example)
 (see: [csv](https://golang.org/pkg/encoding/csv/)).
-The first field of each record must be a unique integer.
+The first field of each record must be a unique identifier.
 Following the first field are one or more fields that are used for parts of the page of the questionnaire.
 The example uses three fields, `image`, `name`, and `tagline`, which are all strings.